Brexit negotiations: Regional foods

 The Geographical indications and traditional specialities in the European Union, known as protected designation of origin (PDO) is applied internationally via bilateral agreements.
 Without an agreement with the EU27, British producers of products such as the Cornish pasty, Scotch whisky and Jersey Royal potatoes are at risk of being copied.

 Fisheries

 The EU27 have stated that British fish suppliers could lose tariff-free access to the continent unless EU countries have continued access to British waters after Brexit.

 Agriculture

 The Irish agricultural sector is heavily dependent on British markets for its exports.

 Financial services

 Banks

 Investment banks may want to have new or expanded offices up and running inside the EU27 bloc before the UK's departure in March 2019, with Frankfurt and Dublin the possible favourites.
-Ireland's investment arm, IDA Ireland, witnessed an increase in inquiries from London-based financial groups considering to open up on an office in Dublin by the end of 2016, mostly coming from North American companies.
+Ireland's investment arm, IDA Ireland, witnessed an increase in inquiries from London-based financial groups considering opening an office in Dublin by the end of 2016, mostly coming from North American companies.
 In May 2017, JP Morgan became the first major bank to officially choose Dublin to transfer some of its personnel and operations from its London office.